nas256/ece3400_team13/labs/lab3.md

 }
 ```

-In our main loop, SPI.beginTransaction enables the SPI transfer.
+In our main loop, SPI.beginTransaction function enables the SPI transfer.
 This function uses an “SPISettings” object.
-Here, 10 MHz represents the SPI clock speed, MSBFIRST declares that the data transferred will be ordered by the most significant bits sent first (because SPI is a serial communication protocol, we need to indicate the order in which the bits of our data was sent), and SPI_MODE0 indicates the synchrony between the Arduino clock and the FPGA clock - there will be no phase offset, and the FPGA will have a rising edge for every Arduino rising edge.
+Here, 10 MHz represents the SPI clock speed, MSBFIRST declares that the data transferred will be ordered by the most significant bits sent first (because SPI is a serial communication protocol, we need to indicate the order in which the bits of our data was sent), and SPI_MODE0 indicates the synchrony between the Arduino clock and the FPGA clock (there will be no phase offset, and the FPGA will have a rising edge for every Arduino rising edge).
 In our implementation of the actual data transfer, we have defined a 5x4 grid on the FPGA.
 Again, our data being transferred is a 2-byte sequence of the following format:

 YYYYXXXXCCCCCCCC

-The first hexadecimal value is the y-coordinate in the grid, second hex value is the x-coordinate, and the least significant byte is the color (a value on 0-255).
+The first hexadecimal value is the y-coordinate in the grid, the second hex value is the x-coordinate, and the least significant byte is the color (a value from 0 to 255).
 This example code loops through the set of different grid spots, and assigns a random color for each square.
 To generate the actual 2-byte sequence sent via SPI, we start with a uint16_t “result”, set to 0.
 We OR this value with the y-coordinate left-shifted by 12 bits and the x-coordinate left-shifted by 8 bits to get the left half of the sequence (all the bits of result are 0, so by the OR identity operation this byte will be the exact values of x and y).
 We then generate a random byte value from 0-255 to indicate the color and OR this value with result - first performing an AND with 0x00FF to ensure that this operation doesn’t change the coordinate sequence.
+The code is shown below.

 ```c
 void loop() {